Home » Vegetables » Bacon Brussels Sprouts

 And, I’ve got a few tips to make the cutting fast and easy, too.

-I’ve tried using the food processor for the Brussel sprouts and can’t get it to do nearly as good a job as my trusty old chef’s knife.
+I’ve tried using the food processor for the sprouts and can’t get it to do nearly as good a job as my trusty old chef’s knife.

-To shred your Brussel sprouts:
+To shred your Brussels sprouts:

 • Start by trimming off the stem end.

-• Then, depending on how big your Brussel sprouts are, cut them vertically either in half (for smaller sprouts) or in quarters (for larger ones).
+• Then, depending on how big your sprouts are, cut them vertically either in half (for smaller sprouts) or in quarters (for larger ones).

 • Then thinly slice from top to bottom to create fluffy mounds on sprout-confetti!